NorbertasL/monkees-band-website/README.md

   * Tested of image is hidden on smaller screens
   * Tested if content centers
   * Tester if images of members resize

+* Listen page
+  * Tested on all screen sizes
+  * Tested element realignment based on screen size
+  * Tested if the video/music resource play

 ---
 ### *Deployment*